Skip to Main Content

 • America should have free healthcare?
 Or no?

-• Weed should be illegal
+• Cigarettes and vaping should be illegal

 • There should be requirements that need to be met in order to become a parent